 How to prepare a thesis proposal

-Applicants to the Master of Disaster Management (MDMa) are asked to prepare a draft thesis proposal of max.
-4 pages, based on a field study or on a critical review of articles referring to a relevant problem within Disaster Management.
+Applicants to the Master of Disaster Management (MDMa) are asked to prepare a draft thesis proposal of 2-4 pages (no more, no less), based on a field study or on a critical review of articles referring to a relevant problem within Disaster Management.
 A draft thesis proposal must be presented by the applicant in order for the application for the MDMa to be considered.

 WHY is a draft thesis proposal required

-The proposal is taken into consideration when evaluating the skills and qualifications of each applicant.
+The proposal is taken into consideration when evaluating the academic skills and qualifications of each applicant

 The applicants have the opportunity to present their proposal